-Extraverts

-Group Work: Read a poem aloud, Write parodies and Read the examples aloud, Discuss the rhyme scheme, literary techniques, and meaning, Plan how to perform the poem for the class,.
-Discuss the poems for examples of patterns and ideas, Collaborate on writing another poem using the same patterns, Perform new poem for the class.
+Introverts Extraverts Individual Work: Analyze sample poems silently, Group Work: Read a poem aloud, Write parodies Write own poem using analyzed poems as a and Read the examples aloud, Discuss the rhyme template. scheme, literary techniques, and meaning, Plan Choice Work: Write and Illustrate a poem, how to perform the poem for the class,.
+Discuss Design own project, Reflect on and Memorize a the poems for examples of patterns and ideas, poem, Evaluate and Consider a poem's meaning Collaborate on writing another poem using the using a prepared worksheet. same patterns, Perform new poem for the class.